rljacobson/Prattle/README.md

 # Prattle: A Pratt Parser & Parser Generator in Rust

-This is a work in progress and has not yet reached a useful level of maturity.
-In fact, it doesn’t even contain a Pratt parser.
-Check back soon!
+This is an illustration of a flexible and dynamically extensible Pratt parser design.
+[Here is an article about it.](https://www.robertjacobson.dev/designing-a-pratt-parser-generator)

-## What is it?
+## What is a Pratt parser?

 A parser reads in text and recognizes it, transforming it into an internal format the computer can understand.
-The Pratt parsing algorithm is one of the most useful and elegant of the parsing algorithms yet has suffered in obscurity for decades.
+The Pratt parsing algorithm is one of the most useful and elegant of the parsing algorithms yet has suffered obscurity for decades.
 It is especially adept at parsing expression grammars.
 To read more about it, check out these resources:

 * [Parsing Expressions by Recursive Descent](http://www.engr.mun.ca/~theo/Misc/exp_parsing.htm)
 * [From Precedence Climbing to Pratt Parsing](http://www.engr.mun.ca/~theo/Misc/pratt_parsing.htm)
 * [Andy Chu’s coverage on his blog](https://www.oilshell.org/blog/2017/03/31.html)

-## Prerequisits

-The great thing about Rust is that Cargo generally takes care of all of this for you.
-Consult the Cargo.toml file for a list of dependencies.

-## Usage

-TODO

-### Which is it, a parser or a parser generator?
+## Which is it, a parser or a parser generator?

-It is either, or both.
+It is neither or both.
 Most Pratt parser designs hard-code the operator data into the source code for no real benefit.
 But doing so severely limits the flexibility of the resulting parser.
 What makes one Pratt parser different from another is often only the operator data.
-If you separate the operator data from the code, you get a universal expression parser with all the same efficiency and ease of use of any other Pratt parser.
+If you separate the operator data from the code, you get a *universal* expression parser with all the same efficiency and ease of use of any other Pratt parser.
+You can even modify the operator data at run time.
+For more information, [read this article.](https://www.robertjacobson.dev/designing-a-pratt-parser-generator)

-But maybe you *want* the inflexibility of hard-coded operator data for some reason.
-Then use Prattle's code generator to write it for you.

 ## Authors and License

-© Copyright 2019 Robert Jacobson
+© Copyright 2019-2022 Robert Jacobson

  Released under the MIT license.

 Permission is hereby granted, free of charge, to any person obtaining  a copy of this software and associated documentation files (the  "Software"), to deal in the Software without restriction, including  without limitation the rights to use, copy, modify, merge, publish,  distribute, sublicense, and/or sell copies of the Software, and to  permit persons to whom the Software is furnished to do so, subject to  the following conditions: